KomodoPlatform/developer-docs/docs/basic-docs/customconsensus/custom-consensus-tutorial.md

 #### generate

 We have already generated the genesis block.
-The following is a sample of the `curl` command to use the `generate` API method to generate 5 blocks.
+The following is a sample of using `curl` with the `generate` API method to generate 5 blocks.

 ```bash
 curl -s --user $rpcuser:$rpcpassword --data-binary '{"jsonrpc": "1.0", "id": "curltest", "method": "generate", "params": [5]}' -H 'content-type: text/plain;' http://127.0.0.1:$rpcport/ | jq '.'